Ircam-WAM/improtech-website/pages/Program.md

 #### Kinaesonics: crafting and being trans-dimensional (Bodycoder system)
 Mark Bokowiec, Julie Wilson-Bokowiec

+In this workshop/demo we will unpack our particular approach to Kinaesonic composition and the multi-dimensional nature of our particular brand of live performance with the Bodycoder System.
+We will explore the critical intersections where liveness meets the programmed and the automated, consider the aesthetic as well as the socio-political implications and discuss the role and qualities of improvisation employed in the new work we will present at the Onassis Centre.

 ##### 17:00
 #### Haptic Feed-back Improvisation System
 Claude Cadoz (ACROE, France)